-Ear mites – One of the most common causes of head shaking is due to ear mites.
-This tiny, spider like parasites live in the ear causing intense itching and discomfort to your cat.
+One of the most common causes of head shaking is due to ear mites.
+These tiny, spider-like parasites live in the ear causing intense itching and discomfort to your cat.
 Typical symptoms include head shaking, a reddish/brown discharge from the ear, odour, coffee like grounds in the ear and bleeding.

 Ear infections are usually bacterial but occasionally fungal.
 Usually, inflammation (due to other causes) leads to scratching, which can damage the delicate tissues of the ears and result in bacteria or yeast infected the damaged areas.
 Exacerbating factors can include hyperthyroidism, excessive production of ear wax, warm and humid conditions.
 Symptoms of ear infections include scratching, head shaking, unpleasant odour, ear discharge, redness, and inflammation.

 Grass seeds or other material trapped in your cat’s ear can result in an uncomfortable feeling leading to head shaking in an attempt to dislodge the offending item.

 If you suspect your cat has a foreign object lodged in his ear, please take him to a veterinarian, poking around in the ears can result in permanent hearing loss.
 Removal of the object with forceps if it is within reach and/or rinsing out the ear (irrigation) with a saline solution are both effective in removing foreign objects.
 Antibiotic ointment will then be applied to the affected area.